 With a career in NHS management spanning 35 years, Sonia has held positions as the Chief Executive of Oxford and Buckinghamshire PCT, and as the Chief Executive of North Bristol NHS Trust.

-Sonia is a trustee of Bristol Charities and Chair of its Day Services Committee.
-She is the Chair of the Colston Hall Capital Fundraising Group, a trustee of Colston Girls' School Trust and President of the Colston Research Society.
-Sonia is also Chair of the Dolphin Academy Local Governing Body.
+Sonia is a trustee of Venturers Academies Endowment Committee, Chair of the Colston Hall Capital Fundraising Group, Chair of Leigh Woods and Abbots Leigh Community Cinema, a Board member of Bristol Music Trust and President of the Colston Research Society.

 Steve has been the Vice-Chancellor, President and Chief Executive Officer of UWE Bristol since 2008.
 The Vice-Chancellor is the academic leader and chief executive, responsible for the strategic oversight, financial sustainability and academic direction of the University.
 More information can be found on the Vice-Chancellor’s Profile.

 Steve is a Patron of Royal West of England Academy, a Fellow of the Royal Society of Arts, Honorary Vice President of the Bristol Record Society and a Patron of Avon Air Ambulance Charity.